fmgribbon/PyBer_Analysis/README.md

-- The Rural neighborhoods had: the least total rides and drivers the highest average fare per ride and driver -The Suburban neighborhoods’ total number of rides and drivers and the average fares per ride and driver were in between the Urban and Rural neighborhoods.
+- The Rural neighborhoods had: the least total rides and drivers the highest average fare per ride and driver
+- The Suburban neighborhoods’ total number of rides and drivers and the average fares per ride and driver were in between the Urban and Rural neighborhoods.

 ### Weekly Total Fares for each City Types
    -  The rural neighborhoods’ weekly total fares were the lowest amongst all city types.